duncanbradley/thesis/reproducibility.md

 **Programming with an automated approach has three benefits over manual processing: increased efficiency, increased reproducibility, and reduced error (Sandve et al., 2013).
 Researchers should split code into appropriate chunks which each achieve a clearly-defined goal (Rule et al., 2019).
 Writing functions in a modular style avoids redundant repetition, promotes comprehension and supports reuse of code (Wilson et al., 2015).
 This approach shares many similarities with the Unix philosophy (Gancarz, 2003).**

 **Several other coding behaviours can facilite or inhibit reproducibility.
 For example, *absolute* file paths refer to a specific directory on a user’s machine, which will not be replicated on other users’ machines.
-Using *relative* file paths, which locate files in relation to the project directory, ensure code is *portable* and can be used on any machine (Bertin and Baumber, 2020).
+Using *relative* file paths, which locate files in relation to the project directory, ensure code is *portable* and can be used on any machine (Bertin and Baumer, 2020).
 Additionally, independent researchers cannot successfully verify findings if only an approximate resemblance is achieved.
 Therefore, for any process involving random number generation, a random seed must be specified within the script, to ensure exact reproduction of results (Sandve et al., 2013).
 For maximum transparency, researchers should avoid controlling code through comments, but use programatical approaches instead (Wilson et al., 2015).**

 # Tidyverse

-Wickham (2014) introduces a set of tools and criteria for preparing data prior to analysis.
-A principled way of approaching this task simplifies the process.
-The main goal is facilitating analysis.
-Ensuring correct structure.
-A column for each variable (each type of measurement) and a row for each observation (each related instance).
-Functions designed to create tidy data treat data in a standardised manner, thus can be employed in concert.

-The Tidyverse, a collection of packages, …
-Tidyverse is designed with humans in mind, facilitating comprehension and use (Wickham et al., 2019).
-Adherence to tidyverse style code is likely to lead to more comprehensible code (Bertin and Baumer, 2020).
+**The task of preparing data prior to analysis is an important aspect of working with data.
+Wickham (2014) presents a set of tools, and underlying theory for this task, arguing that analysis can be facilitated by ensuring that data is in the correct structure.
+This structure is known as ‘tidy’ data, which consists of a column for each variable (each type of measurement) and a row for each observation (each unit measured).
+A principled approach simplifies the process of creating a tidy dataset using Wickham’s functions.
+Because each function treats data in a standardised manner, various functions can be employed in concert.
+The collection of R packages containing these functions (the ‘Tidyverse’) was designed with a concern for humans (Wickham et al., 2019), so Tidyverse-style code is likely to promote comprehension (Bertin and Baumer, 2020).**

 ## Literate Programming and Dynamic Documents

-What we produce shouldn’t be considered a set of instructions for a computer to follow.
-Rather, it should assist a human in understanding what those instructions are.
-Comprehensibility of code is important.
-Varaibles should be appropriately named and explained (Knuth, 1984).

-Computational notebooks (e.g. Jupyter notebooks) integrate several aspects of analysis workflow into a single document (Rule et al., 2019).
-Rmarkdown provides transparency across the entire analytical workflow (Holmes et al., 2021).
-Knitr provides opportunities for literate programming.
-Data visualisations may be created dynamically, in the same way as the analysis.
-Computationally-expensive code is problematic - I suggest that caching can provide a solution.
-Continuous integration offers the ability to detect whether each new change has not prevented successful outputs/compilation (FitzJohn et al., 2014).

-The notion of reproducible research code was discussed over 30 years ago, with ‘electronic documents’ providing the ability to package code with a manuscript (Claerbout, 1992).

-*Piccolo and Frampton (2016)* - Literate programming helps ensure documentation is closely linked to code, not separate.
-Literate programming facilitates comprehension of code.

-*Sandve et al. 2013* - It’s useful to pair textual description and explanation with corresponding analysis code, literate programming tools make this easier.

-*Peikert and Brandmeier, 2021* - Dynamic documents promote use of literate programming, resulting in reproducible manuscripts.
+**Knuth (1984) presented a novel perspective on comprehensibility in computer programming which has been influential in the literature on computational reproducibility.
+Knuth’s premise is that a programming script should not be regarded primarily as a set of instructions for a computer to follow, but a tool to assist humans in understanding those instructions.
+This approach, known as ‘literate programming’, involves pairing code with corresponding text, such that reporting and documentation are closely linked to underlying code (Sandve et al., 2013; Piccolo and Frampton, 2016).
+Dynamic documents allow authors to mix code and narrative within a single file, with results updated whenever the document is rendered.
+Producing (and re-producing) an entire manuscript using a dynamic document offers opportunities to easily observe the implementation of code used for each aspect of analysis (Peikert and Brandmeier, 2021).
+In addition to descriptive and inferential statistics, data visualisations may also be rendered dynamically (FitzJohn et al., 2014).
+This efficient format enhances transparency (Holmes et al., 2021), supports interactivity (Rule et al., 2019) and avoids errors due to manually collating results (Peikert and Brandmeier, 2021).
+Including computationally-expensive code (e.g., complex statistical models) within a dynamic document can be problematic since this code is executed every time the document is rendered (FitzJohn et al., 2014).
+However, capacity for model caching provides a convenient antidote.**

 ## Attempts at Computational Reproducbility